rogelioprieto/linux-tips/README.md

-# Linux and Ubuntu tips
+# What will you find in this site?
 Here you will find tips for everyday use GNU/Linux and Ubuntu.
 How to install, setup and custom software tools for all purpose that use  command line (CLI) or a Graphic User Interface (GUI).